Bitvinus/rsschool-cv/cv.md

 - VS Code
 - Adobe Photoshop, Adobe Premiere and more

+---

 ### Code Example

-**Codewars kata discription:** _Write a function that accepts an array of 10 integers (between 0 and 9), that returns a string of those numbers in the form of a phone number._
+**Codewars kata description:** _Write a function that accepts an array of 10 integers (between 0 and 9), that returns a string of those numbers in the form of a phone number._

 ```javascript
 function createPhoneNumber(numbers) {